 Step 4- Self-help resources

 A full range of online tools are available for students who are motivated to work independently on strengthening mental health.
-A series of videos available through TAO Self-Help provide training in emotional resilience, calming anxiety, managing depression, communication/relationships, and avoiding substance use.
-Included in the package are activity logs and other online tools designed to engage and train students in skills necessary for emotional flourishing.
+My SSP provides general wellness tips that students can read through on their own.
 In addition, links to multiple apps and websites are provided through the self-help resources page.

-Workshops present skill-building information related to how to help a friend, anxiety, depression, and relationships in a highly structured and fast-paced format.
-Students can be referred to workshops from counseling service or they can self-refer based on interest.
+Workshops or groups present skill-building information related to how to help a friend, anxiety, depression, and relationships in a highly structured and fast-paced format.
+Groups will be facilitated by LCCS counselors.
+Workshops may be facilitated by LCCS counselors and/or LCCS student outreach assistants.
+Students can be referred to groups or workshops from counseling service or they can self-refer based on interest.
+Students do not need to have completed an appointment request to participate in these groups or workshops.

 Step 6 -Therapeutic consultation or one at a time sessions